Proud Boys leader sentenced to five months in jail for burning BLM banner

 The banner to which he set fire was taken from a historic black church during a violent pro-Trump demonstration in December.

-Enrique Tarrio told the court he was “profusely” sorry for his actions, calling them a “grave mistake.”
+Enrique Tarrio told the court he was “profusely” sorry for his actions, calling them a “grave mistake”.

 “What I did was wrong,” Tarrio said during the hearing held via videoconference, and what was right was “to plead guilty in this case”.